Real-time Monocular Depth Estimation on Embedded Systems: Methodology

-The pyramid encoder usually employed a designed backbone network for image classification in past monocular depth estimation methods.
-ResNet \cite{DBLP:conf/cvpr/HeZRS16} and MobileNet \cite{DBLP:conf/cvpr/SandlerHZZC18,DBLP:conf/iccv/HowardPALSCWCTC19} were the most common choices because of their powerful feature extraction ability and high accuracy.
-As a price of high performance, such structures are also subject to the limitations of complexity and latency, causing them to be deployed to resource-constrained embedded devices hardly.
-In addition, due to the fixed shape of the backbone network, it is also hard to design a flexible decoder for low latency.
+The pyramid encoder in past monocular depth estimation methods usually employed a designed backbone network for image classification.
+ResNet~\cite{DBLP:conf/cvpr/HeZRS16} and MobileNet~\cite{DBLP:conf/cvpr/SandlerHZZC18} were commonly used due to their powerful feature extraction ability and high accuracy.
+However, these structures are subject to limitations of complexity and latency, making them difficult to deploy to resource-constrained embedded devices.
+Moreover, it is hard to design a flexible decoder for low latency due to the fixed shape of the backbone network.

-Unlike previous monocular depth estimation methods, we construct a 4-layer pyramid encoder from scratch targeting low latency.
-Each layer has a \textit{ConvBlock}, containing three $3 \times 3$ convolution layers with activation functions.
-The \textit{ConvBlock} downsample inputs and yields higher-level feature maps.

-Due to the complex topologies and deep layers, ResNet and MobileNet insert the batch normalization layer \cite{DBLP:conf/icml/IoffeS15} into the backbone to accelerate convergence.
-Considering that the capacity of GPU memory limits the dense regression task, a small batch size brings instability to the model using batch normalization \cite{DBLP:conf/eccv/WuH18}.
-Since we are committed to designing a simple, lightweight encoder, removing the normalization layer has no negative impact and can reduce computation slightly.
+ResNet and MobileNet insert the batch normalization layer to accelerate convergence due to their complex topologies and deep layers.
+However, a small batch size brings instability to the model using batch normalization~\cite{DBLP:conf/eccv/WuH18}, and the capacity of GPU memory limits the dense regression task.
+Since we aim to design a simple, lightweight encoder, removing the normalization layer has no negative impact and can reduce computation slightly.